apache/hive/README.md

 ====================

 1. user@hive.apache.org - To discuss and ask usage questions.
-Send an empty email to user-subscribe@hive.apache.org in order to subscribe to this mailing list.
+Send an empty email to user-subscribe@hive.apache.org to subscribe to this mailing list.

 2. dev@hive.apache.org - For discussions about code, design and features.
-   Send an empty email to dev-subscribe@hive.apache.org in order to subscribe to this mailing list.
+   Send an empty email to dev-subscribe@hive.apache.org to subscribe to this mailing list.

-3. commits@hive.apache.org - In order to monitor commits to the source repository.
-Send an empty email to commits-subscribe@hive.apache.org in order to subscribe to this mailing list.
+3. commits@hive.apache.org - To monitor commits to the source
+   repository.
+Send an empty email to commits-subscribe@hive.apache.org to subscribe to this mailing list.